 We used the Instant Pot for an ingredient in this!
-A beautiful winter White Russian!
+A beautiful winter White Russian cocktail!

-When people think of a pressure cooker like an Instant Pot they don’t associate it with anything to do with a cocktail, but like we found with our Cherry Toasted Cream Ramos Gin Fizz, you can take a simple ingredient and transform it into something amazing just by toasting it!
-And since we still had some toasted cream left over from our first try at toasting cream in an Instant Pot (oh and we loved the results we had with our Cherry Toasted Cream Ramos Gin Fizz!) we wanted to find another cocktail that we could use some toasted cream in!
+When people think of a pressure cooker like an Instant Pot they don’t associate it with anything to do with a cocktail.
+But, like we found with our Cherry Toasted Cream Ramos Gin Fizz, you can take a simple ingredient and transform it into something amazing!
+This can be just by toasting it!
+And since we still had some toasted cream left over from our first try at toasting cream in an Instant Pot.(Oh, and we loved the results we had with our Cherry Toasted Cream Ramos Gin Fizz!)
+We wanted to find another cocktail that we could use some toasted cream in!

-We turned to another of the classic cream cocktails, the White Russian as the starting point for our next cocktail, the Chai Toasted Cream White Russian!
+We turned to another of the classic cream cocktails, the White Russian.
+This was the starting point for our next cocktail, the Chai Toasted Cream White Russian!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Of course the Dude had his own kitschy name for the White Russian, calling it a “Caucasian” on a couple of the nine total times he drinks a White Russian in the Big Lebowski!
+Of course the Dude had his own kitschy name for the White Russian, calling it a “Caucasian”.
+He does this on a couple of the nine total times he drinks a White Russian in the Big Lebowski!

-The classic White Russian cocktail is said to be the perfect delivery vehicle for all of man’s culinary vices, fat, sugar, caffeine and alcohol, and while this is true, the recipe could stand to have a bit more flavor added to it.
+The classic White Russian cocktail is said to be the perfect delivery vehicle for all of man’s culinary vices.
+Which are fat, sugar, caffeine and alcohol, and while this is true, the recipe could stand to have a bit more flavor added to it.
 How did we add flavor to a White Russian?
-Last winter we made a really great Salted Bourbon Butterscotch White Russian which was fantastic, but we didn’t want to go quite that sweet, so how about using some of that Instant Pot toasted cream which brings all kinds of warm caramel and butterscotch flavors to the party without getting super sweet?
+Last winter we made a really great Salted Bourbon Butterscotch White Russian which was fantastic, but we didn’t want to go quite that sweet, so how about using some of that Instant Pot toasted cream?
+It brings all kinds of warm caramel and butterscotch flavors to the party without getting super sweet?

-We first found out about toasting cream when we were reading an article by the great folks over at Serious Eats, where they grabbed our attention by talking about how toasted cream might be even better than browned butter, plus they said we could use an Instant Pot to make it!
+We first found out about toasting cream when we were reading anarticle by the great folks over at Serious Eats.
+They grabbed our attention by talking about how toasted cream might be even better than browned butter, plus they said we could use an Instant Pot to make it!
 Since we had just received an Instant Pot for Christmas, we were pretty exited to see a way to incorporate an Instant Pot into anything with a cocktail!

 What makes toasted cream so special and gives it that wonderful butterscotch and caramel flavor?
-Toasting the cream causes the sugars and proteins to undergo the Maillard reaction, which is one of the amazing chemical reactions that occurs when food is cooked and transforms those proteins and sugars from simple flavors into complex aromatics and nutty flavors.
-Add in some caramelization from heating the cream and suddenly the cream is transformed from something simple smooth and rich into an ingredient that is nutty, warm and full of flavor (think rich golden brown cheesecake!)
+Toasting the cream causes the sugars and proteins to undergo the Maillard reaction.
+It is one of the amazing chemical reactions that occurs when food is cooked and transforms those proteins and sugars.
+They tranform from simple flavors into complex aromatics and nutty flavors.
+Add in some caramelization from heating and suddenly the cream is transformed from something simple smooth and rich.
+Then, into an ingredient that is nutty, warm and full of flavor (think rich golden brown cheesecake!)

 We couldn’t just stop with tweaking one ingredient to add flavor to the White Russian, so we started thinking about what we could pair up with the toasted cream and the dark flavors of the coffee liqueur.
 One flavor that we kept coming back to was Chai tea, which not only goes really well with cream, but also has lots of warm baking spice flavors that pair up well with coffee!